-Just so you know who you're dealing with, here's my development background.
+Just so you know who you’re dealing with, here’s my development background.
 Mah cred.
 Mah skills.
-Or lack of (depending who you compare me to).
+Or lack of—depending who you’re comparing me to.

-- I've been involved on the front-end side of countless Cordova app builds since 2015.
+- I’ve been involved on the front-end side of countless Cordova app builds from 2015–2018.
 Cordova allows developers to build web apps that work inside of native apps.
 That means leveraging your web skills to make nativeish apps.
-I'm not a fan at all.
+I’m not a fan at all.

 - I hate Wordpress.
-It is a strong word, but I much prefer hand-coding things.
+It’s a strong word, but I much prefer hand-coding things.
 I do work with developers who love it.
 We still get along.

 - I’ve tried a bunch of other languages, frameworks and CMS products too.
 Things like Shopify, Tumblr, CodeIgnitor, Node, Express.

 - I’m busy having a look at Python.

 - I’ve been making React websites since 2015.
 I really like React.
 And so do a bunch of clever people.
 As a designer, it makes a lot of sense.